andrew1007/mrfa-demo/article/part1.md

 ![scaling of clicking all checkbox using unoptimized app](../images/select-all-checkbox-scaling.png)

-## Algorithms Outside of UIexample
+## Avoid Algorithms Inside UI

-Front-loading the computation in `applyState`, which recomputes on every render cycle, may seem like an unnecessary use of client resources.
-It may seem alluring to pass the pass the entire subtree to the component and compute inside the component.
-This way, useless computations would be circumvented.
+Front-loading algorithms in `applyState`, which always recomputes, may seem like an unnecessary use of client resources.
+If individual subtrees of `state` were passed into the component and then computed inside, useless computations would be circumvented.
 For example, if the algorithm in `getFilteredRows` existed inside `TableRows`, strict equality would be met more often (as opposed to never met).

 ```jsx
 import { applyState } from "./StateManager";